 A down payment is the amount of cash you invest in your new home at the time of purchase.
 For example, if your new home costs $250,000 and you want to put 20% down, you would need $50,000 in cash.

-Putting 20% has been the long-standing gold standard of purchasing a home.
-20% is a significant investment in your home and gives you a sizable amount of equity as a homeowner.
+Putting 20% down has been the long-standing gold standard of purchasing a home.
+20% is a significant investment in your home and gives you a sizeable amount of equity as a homeowner.
+One benefit?
+A larger down payment avoids you, the buyer, from having to obtain mortgage insurance.
 This amount is often ideal for more financially established buyers or those with a larger cash or savings reserve.
-MSN Money offers some more insight on the benefits of larger down payments.
+Some pros and cons of a 20% down payment:

-Putting 20% down on a home can be a chunk of change and is not ideal for everyone - especially for young couples or first-time home buyers.
+Putting 20% down on a home can be a chunk of change and is not ideal for everyone – especially first-time home buyers.
 Fortunately for those folks, many lenders offer loans that require a smaller down payment.
+Some pros and cons: